Craigharrison79/MS1-Dental-Clinic/README.md

 	- Find out the address or location (maybe it's a second visit).
 	- Book an appointment.
 	- Maybe link to any information site eg surgeons or insurance/government protocols on payment.

+## Scope

+- Provide a clean and easy looking website for user.
+- Provide simple and easy to follow content that will not overwhelm the user but still deliver the relevant information.
+- Provide all the information for customers to ask questions and to find the location of the clinic.
+- Provide the owner a way of give more interaction and the possibly to convert more people into clients.

 # Design